How to Recover Your Gmail, Facebook or Yahoo Account [Updated 2019]

 This will take you to a list of options that will help describe your account so that Instagram can properly recover it.

 Choose the options that best suit your situation.
 Also, be sure to fill in the “Any additional details?” box with as much relevant information as possible.
-The more in-depth you explain you situation, the easier it will be for Instagram employees to correctly recover your account.
+The more in-depth you explain your situation, the easier it will be for Instagram employees to correctly recover your account.

 After this step, everything is in Instagram’s hands, and you will have to wait for a response from them.

-Reset Instagram password from desktop
+Reset Instagram password from your desktop

 From the Login page, click the “Forgot” text on the right side of the password field.